dinhsonhai132/MercuryLang/README.md

 END
 ```

-## Mercury3 syntax
+## For Mercury3 syntax ✨
-**Mecrury3 is a different version of Mercury using no capitalizing syntax make it easier to write and understand code**
+**Mercury3 is a different version of Mercury using no capitalizing syntax 🖥️, making it easier to write ✍️ and understand code 📚.**

 ### Print function
 ```rust